ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-connect-quic.md

 document are to be interpreted as described in BCP 14 {{!RFC2119}} {{!RFC8174}}
 when, and only when, they appear in all capitals, as shown here.

-# Proxying using QUIC Connection IDs

-The method described in this document proxies flows at the granularity of QUIC Connection IDs, which are exposed in QUIC packets and can be used for identifying and routing the packets.
-Each QUIC Connection ID represents one direction of QUIC packets, with the Connection ID being owned and defined by the receiver of the packets.
+# Required Proxy State {#mappings}

+In the methods defined in this document, the proxy is aware of the QUIC Connection IDs being used by proxied connections, along with the sockets (UDP addresses and ports) used to communicate with the client and the target.
+Tracking Connection IDs in this way allows the proxy to reuse sockets for multiple connections and support the forwarding mode of proxying.

+A QUIC Connection ID identifies the receiver of a packet, and is defined by the receiver.

 A Connection ID that is defined by the client of HTTP/3 proxy, and is used to route packets from the target server to the client when it is a Destination Connection ID,